ericwbailey/ericwbailey.website/source/published/quality-is-a-trap.md

 I can’t count the amount of Medium thinkpieces I’ve seen come and go where an author accidentally stumbles backwards into the problems that drove Phaedrus to have a nervous breakdown in [<cite>Zen and the Art of Motorcycle Maintenance</cite>](https://www.smithsonianmag.com/smithsonian-institution/robert-pirsig-zen-art-motorcycle-maintenance-resonates-today-180975768/).

-Oftentimes these insufferable diatribes are often speaking to, and lauding whatever aesthetic Apple marketing pages are using at the time of publication.
+Oftentimes these insufferable diatribes are speaking to, and lauding whatever aesthetic Apple marketing pages are using at the time of publication.
 This is surface-level faff, likely born of frustration around a perceived lack of creative freedom within their organization.

 To these individuals: Know that design is a team sport and painting is a great hobby to try.